gpsinfo/gpsinfo_create/README.md

 gpsinfo_create in 64-bit with Visual Studio 2017.

-We use the cmake build system (https://cmake.org/), that allows to generate a Visual Studio solution from the accompanied CMakeLists.txt
+We use the cmake build system (https://cmake.org/), that allows to generate a Visual Studio solution from the accompanied CMakeLists.txt.
+Copy local_config_EXAMPLE.config in the source tree's root to local_config.config and edit the latter to provide the paths to both Qt and gdal.

 ### Deployment